 According to the Minnesota State Patrol, a tour bus rolled over at about 3:20, November 18, 2009, on I-90 near Austin, Minnesota.
 It was headed eastbound on I-90 when it crossed into the westbound lanes and rolled over.

-Tour buses should be extremely safe, and it is the responsibility of charter companies like Strain Tours to make sure that passengers on their buses arrive safely at their destinations.
-Buses are common carriers and are obligated under federal law to provide a high level of safety to their passengers.
+Tour buses should be extremely safe, and under Minnesota law, it is the responsibility of charter companies like Strain Tours to make sure that passengers on their buses arrive safely at their destinations.
+Buses are common carriers under both Minnesota and federal law.
+As such they are obligated to provide a high level of safety to their passengers.

-Tour bus companies are liable for personal injuries to passengers if the driver was negligent, poorly trained, or driving under the influence of drugs or alcohol, or if the bus was not properly maintained.
+Tour bus companies are legally responsible for personal injuries to passengers if the driver was negligent, poorly trained, or driving under the influence of drugs or alcohol, or if the bus was not properly maintained.
+When our law firm takes a personal injury case, we look for evidence regarding this.

 Under Minnesota law, if a personal injury occurs because the carrier was not in compliance with safety regulations, the carrier may have total liability for personal injuries.
 A traffic law or other safety violation is prima facie evidence of negligence, meaning negligence will be found if there was not a very good excuse for the violation.